libscie/retractcheck/README.md

 * Read the Code of conduct
 * Maintainers sign commits
-* All contributions and pull requests should only be made if you agree to license your contribution under GPL-v3
+* All contributions and pull requests should only be made if you agree to license your contribution under MIT